Bumblebee pollinating mustard plant/ Photo: University of Zurich (UZH)

 A change in the composition of pollinator insects in natural habitats can trigger a rapid evolutionary transformation in plants.

 Before we jump all over the hover fly, let’s remember that all pollinators are good.
-What this study shows us, however, is that some are better than others (namely, bees).
-The fact that their species is threatened could have a direct impact on our agriculture, not to mention our garden plants as they make the necessary adaptations.
+What this study shows us, however, is that some are better than others.
+The fact that bumblebees are threatened could have a direct impact on our agriculture, not to mention our garden plants as they are forced to make the necessary adaptations.

 This is of particular concern given the recent decline in bumblebee populations due to pesticides and other environmental factors.
-With less bees available, plants such as field mustard might be forced to rely more and more on other, less effective pollinators like hover flies, with the results being weaker flower fragrances and increased self-pollination.
+With less bees available, plants such as field mustard might be forced to rely more and more on other, less effective pollinators like hover flies.
+The result will be weaker flower fragrances and increased self-pollination.

 Yet one more reason to get busy saving the bees.